-Ash trees within the park contain an estimated 101,555 tons of carbon, about the same as saving 38,009,477 gallons of gas consumed, taking 71,353 cars off the road for a year or installing 85 wind turbines.
-Loss of ash will also lead to rise in available land for invasive plant takeover, which means the time to act is now.
+Ash trees within the park contain an estimated 101,555 tons of carbon, which is about the same as saving 38,009,000 gallons of gasoline, taking 71,350 cars off the road for a year, or installing 85 wind turbines.
+Loss of ash trees will also lead to gaps in the tree canopy and increased numbers of invasive plants as they take advantage of areas that are now open to the sunlight.
+The time to act is now.

 As the Mississippi National River and Recreation Area’s urban canopy faces increasing pressure from invasive pests, a changing climate, and challenges with regeneration, Mississippi Park Connection is committed to building resilience in our urban forests.
 Over the last several years, Mississippi Park Connection has made a commitment to the Mississippi River’s floodplain and other forested areas.